 - Be aware of when your tick exposure occurred in case an illness develops in the following days to weeks.

 Our quick 'Tick Survey' can be completed on a computer or mobile device.
 This will give us an idea of what tick or ticks you may have found and allow us to notify you of your results.
+To access the survey, please click on the survey image or scan the QR code with your smartphone below:

 To submit tick(s) to VDH, place the tick(s) inside a sealed, zipper locked, bag or leak-proof container.
 Place the bag or container in an envelope, ideally a protective bubble envelope.
 There is no need to add alcohol or preservative when submitting the tick.
 Include a note clearly labeled with your email address and survey submission number (emailed after survey completion).